jarednova/slate/source/includes/timberpost.md

 Name | Type | Description
 ---- | ---- | -----------
 $count | int | Set the number of comments you want to get. `0` is analogous to "all"
-$order | string | use WordPress ordering or a different scheme
+$order | string | use ordering set in WordPress admin, or a different scheme
 $type | string | For when other plugins use the comments table for their own special purposes, might be set to 'liveblog' or other depending on what's stored in yr comments table
 $status | string | Could be 'pending', etc.
 $CommentClass | string | What class to use when returning Comment objects.
 As you become a Timber pro, you might find yourself extending TimberComment for your site or app (obviously, totally optional)